kafeelbutt/BookRecordManagementSystem/README.md

 # BookRecordManagementSystem
-This is the simple project developed in JAVA.
+This is the simple project developed in PHP.